Michael Caravana returns for his 26th season as the head men's lacrosse coach at Denison University in 2019.

 A 1983 graduate of the University of Virginia, Caravana was a four-time All-American attackman for the Cavaliers.
 He earned a bachelor's degree in education and was a captain during his senior season.
 Caravana led Virginia in scoring three times and in assists all four seasons.

-Following graduation, Caravana spent two seasons as an assistant coach at Brown University, then returned to U.Va., where he served as assistant head coach under Jim "Ace" Adams before accepting the head coaching position at Denison in the fall of 1990.
-In 1998, Caravana earned his masters degree in sport management from the United States Sports Academy.
+Following graduation, Caravana spent two seasons as an assistant coach at Brown University, then returned to U.Va., where he served as an assistant head coach under Jim "Ace" Adams before accepting the head coaching position at Denison in the fall of 1990.
+In 1998, Caravana earned his master's degree in sport management from the United States Sports Academy.

 He is a member of the Charlottesville Chapter Lacrosse Hall of Fame, the Ohio Lacrosse Foundation Hall of Fame and the Long Island Metro Chapter Lacrosse Hall of Fame.
 Entering the 2018 season, Caravana ranked 13th among active coaches in terms of winning percentage across all divisions of the NCAA.
 In NCAA Division III, Caravana ranked ninth in all-time career victories.

 Caravana and his wife, Ashlin, live in Granville and have three sons, Nick, Sam and Wyatt.